Deployment strategies

 • Checks the current commit in the Workspace and validates that is an ancestor of the commit in the Pull Request being deployed.
 If not, usually you have to git rebase your branch.

-• Performs a git diff from the current branch to the main branch so it can get a list of the Datafiles that changed.
+• Performs a git diff from the current branch to the main branch so it can get a list of the datafiles that changed.

 • Deploys them both in CI and CD.